-The South African Great White shark viewing and research industry first started in the late 1980’s.
+The South African Great White shark viewing and research industry first started in the late 1980s.
 The often unsung pioneers were PJ van der Walt and George Askew.
 With very limited success working in the summer months in the Macassar area of False Bay, they then moved to Walker Bay off Hermanus with far greater success.

-Following on from these early forays to find Great White sharks, Theo and Craig Ferreira started up the Great White Shark Research Institute (WSRI) with Dr Lenard Compagno as their head scientist.
+Following on from these early forays to find Great White sharks, Theo and Craig Ferreira started up the Great White Shark Research Institute (WSRI) with Dr. Lenard Compagno as their head scientist.

 The two primary areas of operation were the De Mond area off Struisbaai, and Dyer Island off Gansbaai.

 In 1991 Rob Lawrence and I joined the WSRI as volunteers.
-It was still early days and driving down the Gansbaai main road with a shark cage on the back of the 20ft research boat drew attention from all sides, with locals coming to look at these crazy people who actually got into the water with the “man-eaters”, or “Tommie haaie” as they were locally known, after supposedly eating many of the English naval ship wreck survivors known as Tommie’s who were aboard the ill-fated Birkenhead, which sank off nearby Danger Point.
+It was still early days and driving down the Gansbaai main road with a shark cage on the back of the 20ft research boat drew attention from all sides, with locals coming to look at these crazy people who actually got into the water with the “man-eaters”, or “Tommie haaie” as they were locally known, after supposedly eating many of the English naval shipwreck survivors known as Tommie’s who were aboard the ill-fated Birkenhead, which sank off nearby Danger Point.

 In the early 90’s Dyer Island was pristine, there was little poaching of abalone and the big molluscs were often stacked four on top of each other in the shallows surrounding the island.
 The sharks were bold and it was common for us to see more than ten per outing.
-In the four years that I worked at Dyer Island we only ever anchored in the channel between Dyer Island and Geyser Rock, and on our record day in September 1994 we had no less than nineteen sharks come up to the boat deep inside the shallow channel in less than four hours.
-As we were the only boat chumming and baiting, the sharks competed heavily to get baits and it was an amazing sight to witness as these super sharks lined up like aeroplanes to try to get at the baits.
+In the four years that I worked at Dyer Island, we only ever anchored in the channel between Dyer Island and Geyser Rock, and on our record day in September 1994, we had no less than nineteen sharks come up to the boat deep inside the shallow channel in less than four hours.
+As we were the only boat chumming and baiting, the sharks competed heavily to get baits and it was an amazing sight to witness as these super sharks lined up like airplanes to try to get at the baits.

 It was the early days, and there were no restrictions on baits or the quantities that could be used.
-Hell in those days the Department of Sea Fisheries even used to supply us with dead seals, dolphins, turtles and even pieces of whales that they had done research on and were destined for the dump.
+Hell in those days the Department of Sea Fisheries even used to supply us with dead seals, dolphins, turtles, and even pieces of whales that they had done research on and were destined for the dump.

 ALTHOUGH I HAVE SINCE FREE DIVED WITH GREAT WHITES IN MANY LOCATIONS AROUND THE WORLD, THAT FIRST DIVE WAS PROBABLY THE MOST EXCITING, EVEN THOUGH WE NEVER SAW THE SHARK!